zowe/docs-site/docs/user-guide/install-zos.md

 After successful installation of either a convenience build or an SMP/E build, there will be a zFS folder that contains the unconfigured Zowe runtime directory, a utility library `SZWEEXEC` that contains utilities, a SAMPLIB library `SZWESAMP` that contains sample members, and a load library `SZWEAUTH` that contains load modules.
 The steps to prepare the z/OS environment to launch Zowe are the same irrespective of the installation method.

-## Stage 3: Configure the Zowe z/OS runtime
+## Stage 3: Configuring the Zowe z/OS runtime

 ![Configure the Zowe z/OS runtime](../images/install/config.png)